 Albinism is a genetically inherited condition resulting in reduced pigment in the skin, eyes, and hair.

 Approximately one in every 1,400 children born in Tanzania is born with albinism.
 This is the highest rate in all of Africa and a significantly higher rate than in Europe and North America, where approximately one in 20,000 people has albinism.

 If you are born with albinism in Tanzania, there is a great likelihood that you will face violence and discrimination.
 Dangerous witchcraft beliefs lead to the brutal maiming and murder of people with albinism for their body parts, which are then used in ritual thought to bring luck and wealth.
 Since killing began to increase in 2006, many children have been moved to government-run protectorate centers throughout the country.

-People with albinism are also outcasts in society.
+People with albinism are often considered outcasts in society.
 In many cases, mothers are advised to kill their babies with albinism.
 Often parents consider their children with albinism useless and do not enroll them in school.
 Those who do attend school face the challenge of low-vision and teachers who are usually ill-equipped to accommodate them.
-They are outcasts among their peers.
+They are often bullied by their peers.